enasequence/read_docs/submit/reads/interactive.rst

 Once you have downloaded the template spreadsheet, you should open it in an appropriate spreadsheet editing program, such as Microsoft Excel or Google Sheets.
-Consider the following tips as you do this:
+Consider the following tips as you complete your spreadsheet:

 - Each row of your spreadsheet should describe the files and metadata for exactly one experiment/run pair
   - Submissions must always be de-multiplexed